creativecreature/sturdyc/README.md

 }
 ```

-I've used this setup a lot, where I let `sturdyc` handle request deduplication,
+With this setup, `sturdyc` is going to handle request deduplication, refresh
-refresh buffering, and cache key permutations.
-This has often allowed me to use
+buffering, and cache key permutations.
+You are going to get efficiency gain by
-a **much cheaper** database cluster, as the efficiency gains from batching the
-refreshes, and often being able to serve entirely from memory, significantly
+enabling batch refreshes, and latency improvements whenever you're able to
-reduces the traffic to the distributed key-value store.
+serve from memory.